ConorDoran/ConorDoran/README.md

 ## 🌎 Worldboard | Data for economics, history, and political analysis

 Understand the trends of history with [Worldboard](https://).
-A platform I made for global analytics and data collection.
+A platform I started for global analytics and data collection.

 ## 📞 Contact: